Computation of real-valued basis functions which transform as irreducible representations of the polyhedral groups: Computation of real basis functions

-Standard computations based on the properties described in the previous paragraph result in Lemma~\ref{lemma:projectionapplied}. \begin{lemma} Suppose that the $p$th rep of a group $G$ is potentially real with the real-valued orthogonal irrep matrices $\Gamma_r^p(g)\in\mathbb{R}^{d_p\times d_p}$ for all $g\in G$.
+We will apply the projection operator to $\check Y_{l,m}$ in order to get the desired basis functions that satisfy the four goals of Section~\ref{sec:intro}, but will describe our results in terms of $Y_{l,m}$, because much standard software is available.
+Standard computations based on the properties described in the previous paragraph result in Lemma~\ref{lemma:projectionapplied}. \begin{lemma} Suppose that the $p^{th}$ irrep of a group $G$ is potentially real with the real-valued orthogonal irrep matrices $\Gamma_r^p(g)\in\mathbb{R}^{d_p\times d_p}$ for all $g\in G$.
 Then, the projection operation on real spherical harmonics $\check Y_{l,m}$ for $m\in\{-l,\dots,l\}$ and $l\in\mathbb{N}$ can be determined by

 where